 Carrillo, Juan D.

-Juan is a post-doc working on the patterns of diversification and morphological variation in extinct and living mammals trough time in relationship with the environmental changes and geographic distribution.READ MORE
+Juan is a post-doc working on the patterns of diversification and morphological variation in extinct and living mammals through time in relation to environmental changes and geographic distribution.READ MORE

-Juan is a postdoc funded by an early postdoc mobility fellowship of the Swiss National Science Foundation.
+Juan is a post-doc funded by an early post-doc mobility fellowship of the Swiss National Science Foundation.
 His research focus on the palaeobiology, systematics, biogeography and morphology of vertebrates, especially from South America.
-He studies the macroevolutionary changes of these lineages in relation with palaeoenvironmental conditions and geographic distributions, combining palaeontological and neontological data.
+He studies the macroevolutionary changes of these lineages in relation to palaeoenvironmental conditions and geographic distributions, combining palaeontological and neontological data.
 He is particularly interested in the diversity and evolution of Neotropical mammals.

 Jonna is a PhD student currently working with ancient genome duplication within Malvaceae.READ MORE